dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/vcs-privatelink.md

 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/accept-request.png" width="80%" title="Accept the connection request" />

-Once the endpoint connection request is accepted, the PrivateLink endpoint is ready to use in dbt Cloud.
+Once you accept the endpoint connection request, you can use the PrivateLink endpoint in dbt Cloud.

 ## Configure in dbt Cloud